-At the same time, accidents can be caused by the reckless or negligent actions of other motor vehicle drivers such as failure to see the motorcyclist, distracted driving, unsafe lane changes, unsafe passing, failure to yield at intersections, reckless driving and DUI.
+At the same time, accidents can be caused by the actions of other drivers such as failure to see the motorcyclist, distracted driving, unsafe lane changes and passing, failure to yield at intersections, reckless driving, and DUI.
 In Arizona, all drivers have a duty to operate their vehicles in a safe manner and avoid causing injuries to others.
 A driver who breaches this duty can be held liable for a motorcycle accident that leads to personal injuries.

 In addition, pot holes, gravel, oil spills, and other foreign objects on the road can cause a motorcycle accident.
-If a road defect or foreign substance is the fault, it is possible to file a claim against a city, county, or the state, however, you must do so within 180 days of the accident.
-Finally, accidents can also be caused by mechanical defects in the motorcycle, in which case a product liability lawsuit can be brought against the manufacturer or distributor.
+If a road defect is the cause, it is possible to file a claim against a city, county, or the state.
+In such cases, you must do so within 180 days of the accident.
+Finally, accidents can also be caused by defects in the motorcycle, in which case a product liability lawsuit can be brought against the manufacturer or distributor.

 Motorcycle Accident Injuries

-In many of these accidents, the front of the motorcycle collides with another vehicle or obstacle, often leading to all types of injuries, such as:
+In accidents, the front of the motorcycle often collides with another vehicle or obstacle, often leading to injuries such as: